-4. Method of hedge accounting (2) Accounting standard for revenue recognition The contents of major performance obligations concerning revenue arising from contracts with customers of HCM and the general timing to satisfy such performance obligations (general timing to recognize the revenue) are as follows: Sale of real estate With regard to the sale of real estate, revenue is recorded when the buyer (customer) obtains control of the real estate as a result of HCM fulfilling the delivery obligation set forth in the contract pertaining to the sale of real estate.
-(1) Hedge accounting approach Deferred hedge accounting.
+(2) Accounting standard for revenue recognition The contents of major performance obligations concerning revenue arising from contracts with customers of HCM and the general timing to satisfy such performance obligations (general timing to recognize the revenue) are as follows: Sale of real estate With regard to the sale of real estate, revenue is recorded when the buyer (customer) obtains control of the real estate as a result of HCM fulfilling the delivery obligation set forth in the contract pertaining to the sale of real estate.
+4. Method of hedge accounting Hedge accounting approach Deferred hedge accounting.
 Special treatment is applied for interest rate swap transactions that satisfy the requirements for special treatment.
-(2) Hedging instruments and hedged items Hedging instruments interest rate swap transactions Hedged items: Interest on loans (3) Hedging policy HCM conducts interest rate swap transactions for the purpose of hedging the risks provided in its Articles of Incorporation, pursuant to the basic policy of risk management.
-(4) Method of assessing hedge effectiveness Hedge effectiveness is assessed by comparing the cumulative fluctuation of cash flows for hedging instruments and the cumulative fluctuation of cash flows for hedging instruments and the cumulative fluctuation of cash flows for hedging instruments and the cumulative fluctuation of cash flows for hedging instruments and the cumulative fluctuation of cash flows for hedging instruments and the cumulative fluctuation of cash flows for hedging instruments and the cumulative fluctuation of cash flows for hedging instruments and the cumulative fluctuation of cash flows for hedge items and the cumulative fluctuation of cash flows for hedge items and confirming the ratio of both fluctuations.
-However, the hedge effectiveness assessment is omitted for interest rate swap transactions that satisfy the requirements 5.
-Scope of cash and cash equivalents stated in the statement of cash flows for special treatment.
-Cash and cash equivalents in the statement of cash flows are comprised of cash on hand and cash in trust, demand deposits and deposits in trust, and short-term investments with a maturity of three months or less from the date of acquisition that are readily convertible into cash and that are subject to an insignificant risk of changes in value.
-Other matters serving as the basis for preparation of financial statements Accounting policy for trust beneficiary interests in real estate Concerning trust beneficiary interests in real estate owned, all accounts of assets and liabilities within trust assets, as well as all accounts of revenue and expenses from the trust assets are recognized in the relevant line item account of the balance sheet and the statement of income.
+Hedging instruments and hedged items Hedging instrument: Interest rate swap transactions Hedged items: Interest on loans Hedging policy HCM conducts interest rate swap transactions for the purpose of hedging the risks provided in its Articles of Incorporation, pursuant to the basic policy of risk management.
+Method of assessing hedge effectiveness Hedge effectiveness is assessed by comparing the cumulative fluctuation of cash flows for hedging instruments and the cumulative fluctuation of cash flows for hedge items and confirming the ratio of both fluctuations.
+However, the hedge effectiveness assessment is omitted for interest rate swap transactions that satisfy the requirements for special treatment.
+5. Scope of cash and cash equivalents stated in the statement of cash flows Cash and cash equivalents in the statement of cash flows are comprised of cash on hand and cash in trust, demand deposits and deposits in trust, and short-term investments with a maturity of three months or less from the date of acquisition that are readily convertible into cash and that are subject to an insignificant risk of changes in value.
+6. Other matters serving as the basis for preparation of financial statements (1) Accounting policy for trust beneficiary interests in real estate Concerning trust beneficiary interests in real estate owned, all accounts of assets and liabilities within trust assets, as well as all accounts of revenue and expenses from the trust assets are recognized in the relevant line item account of the balance sheet and the statement of income.
 The following material items for the trust assets recognized in the relevant line item account are separately listed on the balance sheet.
-Cash and deposits in trust Buildings in trust; structures in trust; machinery and equipment in trust; tools, furniture and fixtures in trust; land in trust Tenant leasehold and security deposits in trust Accounting for non-deductible consumption tax Non-deductible consumption taxes on the acquisition of assets is included in the cost of the acquisition of each asset.
+1) Cash and deposits in trust 2) Buildings in trust; structures in trust; machinery and equipment in trust; tools, furniture and fixtures in trust; land in trust 3) Tenant leasehold and security deposits in trust (2) Accounting for non-deductible consumption tax Non-deductible consumption taxes on the acquisition of assets is included in the cost of the acquisition of each asset.